Z Wave vs Zigbee - Zigbee winner

 If you’re building a smart home today with 40+ smart products, I would make a conscious effort up front to try and stick with a single protocol, either Z Wave or Zigbee.
 This will ensure that your mesh network is strong and reliable.

-If you’re just an average smart home user starting today, I would begin by choosing a smart hub that is integrated with both Z Wave and Zigbee.
+If you’re just an average smart home user starting today, I would begin by choosing a smart hub integrated with Z Wave and Zigbee.
 That way you don’t need to worry about it.

 That’s what I do and it works great.
 I haven’t had any issues for over a year with this approach.
 Thanks, Samsung SmartThings Hub.